<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 ChatGPT access is available in most countries, but not all.
 Some countries have even banned access to the tool.
 Among countries with ChatGPT access, usage varies widely, and there are top users around the globe in different hemispheres.

-Users of ChatGPT span all age groups, but are most concentrated between Generation Z and Millennials.
+Users of ChatGPT span all age groups and genders.
+The most popular users are concentrated between Generation Z and Millennials.

-With the youngest and most populous demographic in the workforce adopting AI tools at increasingly higher rates, companies will need to contend with their employees’ increased desire for AI.
+With the youngest and most populous demographic in the workforce—Millennials—adopting AI tools at increasingly higher rates, companies will need to contend with their employees’ increased desire for AI.

 How Are People Using ChatGPT?